Different Types of Dough

 Laminated pastry dough is made by folding a piece of pastry onto itself many times.
 In between each layer is a thin slathering of butter.
 This creates a multi-layered and flaky finished dough.
 Unleavened examples of this kind of dough are puff pastry and phyllo dough.
 A leavened version is a croissant.

 These pastries have dough that has not been folded onto itself many times.
 Unleavened versions of these types of dough include choux (used in profiteroles and eclairs) and pie dough.
-A leavened version is brioche.
+A leavened version is a brioche.